 Using a spray gun and water-based paints to repaint your interiors or exteriors is a fast and efficient way to update your home looks.

-Let’s address all your questions regarding how to thin water-based or latex paints for the spray gun in the article below…
+Let’s address all your questions one by one in the article below…

 What is Water-Based Paint?

-Alkyd paint is oil-based which means that it uses a petroleum base as its solvent.
-Latex is water-based, which means that it uses water as its solvent.
+Alkyd paint is oil-based, using a petroleum base as its solvent.
+Latex is water-based, which means it uses water as its solvent.

 Until recently, alkyd paints were recommended for spray guns because they are thinner compared to water-based paints.

-They flow through the spray evenly and because they take longer to dry, they did not clog the nozzle of the sprayer.
+They flow through the spray evenly, and because they take longer to dry, they do not clog the sprayer’s nozzle.

 Why Do You Need to Thin Water-Based Paint?